Słomkowski's technical musings

 Q) Quit

-I haven’t confirmed if increasing number of battery packs increases charging current, though.
+I haven’t confirmed whether increasing the number of battery packs increases the charging current, though.